rebeccafae/lrthw_exercises/chapter_8/Readme.md

 - Use single quotes
 - Spaces inside {}
-- Line 6 too long
+- Line 6 too long (before comments were added)
 - Use 2 spaces for indentation in a hash